 We worship not only because we believe that the Triune God of the Bible is infinitely beautiful, good, and true, but also because God has shown His great love for us in the gospel.
-The gospel is the “word of truth, the gospel of our salvation,” through which we find forgiveness, new life, an identity, and a future (see Ephesians 1.3-14).
+The gospel is the “word of truth, the gospel of our salvation,” through which we find forgiveness, new life, an identity, and a future.
 What exactly is the gospel?
 It is the message that while we were still sinners, Christ died for us (Romans 5.8).
-In Christ we find that we are deeply loved, that God is at work in our lives, and that one day He is going to make all things new.
+In Christ we find that we are deeply loved, that God is at work in our lives, and that one day, even in this broken and hurting world, He is going to make all things new.

 For other church events, see our calendar.